Our online manual contains all policies and procedures for the Lincolnshire Safeguarding Children Partnership.

 Safer feeding 2020

-This year’s Safer Feeding campaign will run from Monday 29th June – Sunday 5th July 2020.
+This year’s Safer Feeding campaign will run from Monday 29 June to Sunday 5th July 2020.
 This pack contains useful information and guidance for professionals, parents and carers.

 - Briefing document on safer feeding